CombiRWTH/StaffScheduling/cases/case_catalog.md

 ### 📝 Description

 This file contains the list of employees within our PE (Planungseinheit) which have submitted wishes of their preferences for off-shifts and off-days as well as unavailability due to special circumstances such as health or family-related restrictions.
+This file need to be created by hand as the wishes currently cannot be inserted via TimeOffice.

 ### 📐 Structure